mohniaz-com/intro-gateway/README.md

 # Intro-Gateway

 A lightweight Discord application designed to grant a specific role to users who send a message in a designated channel.
-This project was
+This project was developed primarily for use in the [852 Resurgence Discord server](https://discord.gg/852r).

 ## Requirements